 Persian Khoresh Fesenjan

 Khoresh Fesenjan is one of the best dishes of the Persian cuisine and part of the dinner table on Shabe Yalda when families come together to celebrate the longest night of the year and the beginning of the winter.
-Walnuts and pomegranates give this stew its characteristic flavor: creamy richness with a tangy flavor and a hint of sweetness.
-The shopping list is short and the cooking steps are simple.
-It can be cooked fast.
-Though, the heavenly taste sensation develops only with patience.
+Walnuts and pomegranates give this stew its characteristic flavor: creamy richness with a tangy note and a hint of sweetness.
+The shopping list is short, and the cooking steps are simple.
+Yet, the heavenly taste sensation develops only with patience.

 - 1 large onion chopped